Skip to main content

 • Does Bifidobacterium lactis MAK16B42L help with immune function?

-• Does Bifidobacterium lactis MAK16B42L help with constipation or bowel regularity?
+• Does Bifidobacterium lactis MAK16B42L improve bowel movement frequency?

-Three randomized controlled trials found moderate beneficial effects on bowel movement frequency in adults with infrequent bowel movements or functional constipation.
-Two of the three studies reported statistically significant improvements.
-However, the studies used different strains (BB-12, HN019, GCL2505), and doses were not reported.
+Three randomized controlled trials found moderate beneficial effects on bowel movement frequency, primarily in adults with low defecation frequency or functional constipation.
+Two of the three studies showed statistically significant increases compared to placebo, but the overall evidence strength is low due to the small number of studies.

 Back to top